 The S-Bahn Berlin GmbH sees itself as a mobility service provider for all Berliners and guests of the city.
-Nearly 80 percent of our S-Bahn stations are accessible for disabled people via ramps or lifts.
+More than 90 percent of our S-Bahn stations are accessible for disabled people via ramps or lifts.

 Many train stations now have services for the visually impaired, and at busy train stations, escalators are available for the physically disabled.
 For an updated list of facilities at various train stations, please refer to the respective station pages.